YOLO Evolution: A Comprehensive Benchmark and Architectural Review of YOLOv12, YOLO11, and Their Previous Versions: Benchmark Setup

 \subsubsection{Africa Wild Life Dataset}

-The Africa Wild Life dataset is an open-source Kaggle dataset by Bianca Ferreira, designed for real-time animal detection in nature reserves \cite{africa-wild-life_dataset}.
+The Africa Wildlife dataset is an open-source Kaggle dataset by Bianca Ferreira, designed for real-time animal detection in nature reserves \cite{africa-wild-life_dataset}.
 It features four common African animal classes: Buffalo, elephant, rhino, and zebra.
-Each class is represented by at least 376 images collected via Google image searches and manually labeled in the YOLO format.
-The challenges of this dataset are the varying aspect ratios, with each image containing at least one instance of the specified animal class and potentially multiple instances or occurrences of other classes.
-Moreover, overlapping these target objects makes the detection process more challenging.
-This dataset is essential for applications in wildlife conservation, anti-poaching efforts, biodiversity monitoring, and ecological research.
+Each class is represented by at least 376 images, which were collected via Google image searches without any data augmentation techniques applied.
+The dataset is split into 70\% training, 20\% validation, and 10\% testing, with all images manually labeled in the YOLO format, as shown in Figure \ref{fig: distribution africa}.
+The dataset presents challenges such as varying aspect ratios, with each image containing at least one instance of the specified animal class and potentially multiple occurrences of other classes.
+Furthermore, the overlap of target objects increases the difficulty of detection.
+This dataset is crucial for applications in wildlife conservation, anti-poaching efforts, biodiversity monitoring, and ecological research.